Bring together leaders from varied professional backgrounds, geographic regions and racial and ethnic groups that form a powerful learning community.

 Offer 10 four- to five-day seminars that build the competencies of Fellows to achieve results and equitable opportunities for kids and families.
 The seminars help advance the Fellows' chosen projects, provide opportunities to explore leadership challenges and introduce them to leaders and organizations who are producing measurable results for children and families.

 Fellows are working in leadership positions serving children and families in communities around the country:

 Every three years, the Fellowship accepts nominations and applications.
-The next application process begins June 4, 2018.
+The last application process ended on September 7, 2018.

 The Fellowship seeks talented, accomplished and ambitious professionals from across the country who want to strengthen public and nonprofit systems in ways that make them more effective, efficient, equitable and reliable.
 The Foundation seeks people who strive for excellence and for measurable results, who want to accelerate their professional and personal development and who want to amplify their effectiveness and make a greater difference.

 - a minimum of 10 years of professional experience in the social sector, with increasing levels of responsibility serving children and families (for example, directors, deputies, program managers, department heads and executives);

 - a strong record of achievement and career advancement, with sights on even higher levels of effectiveness and influence;